Human Rights and Criminal Prosecutions: General Principles

 Most Convention rights are negative in nature.
 They place a duty on the state and on public bodies to refrain from doing something which would interfere with the rights of individuals.
 However, some Articles in the Convention, primarily Article 2 (right to life) and Article 8 (right to respect for private and family life), place a positive duty on state authorities to take active steps to safeguard a person's Convention rights.
 In addition, the ECtHR has "read in" a series of positive obligations to other articles in order to ensure that fundamental rights in the Convention are respected.

-Convention rights can be relied on in challenges to the admissibility of evidence and on other issues in the Magistrates' Courts.
-It is also open to the defence to mount a challenge based on the Convention to a Magistrates' Court ruling after a conviction by an appeal to the Crown Court in the usual way.
+Convention rights can be relied on in challenges to the admissibility of evidence in the Magistrates' Courts.
 Magistrates' Courts should follow binding domestic precedents, even when these appear to be inconsistent with subsequent European decisions, until the inconsistency is clarified by the High Court, the Court of Appeal or the Supreme Court: Lambeth LBC v Kay UKHL 10 and Doherty v Birmingham City Council UKHL 57.

-Either party can challenge a Magistrates' Court ruling on an alleged Convention violation by an appeal to the Divisional Court by way of case stated.
-Judicial review is also an option, although appeal by case stated is normally a more appropriate remedy.
+Either party can challenge a Magistrates' Court ruling on an alleged Convention violation by an appeal to the Divisional Court by way of case stated or judicial review.